 We will take into consideration our legal obligations, and tax and accounting rules, when determining how long we should retain your data.
 When we no longer need to retain your information we will dispose of it securely, at the appropriate time.
-For further information on how long SOAS retains information about alumni and supporters, please see the SOAS retention schedule (particularly sections 8.2 and 8.3) on the website here: https://www.soas.ac.uk/infocomp/recordsmanagement/retention/file74425.pdf
+For further information on how long SOAS retains information about alumni and friends, please see the SOAS retention schedule (particularly sections 8.2 and 8.3) on the website here: https://www.soas.ac.uk/infocomp/recordsmanagement/retention/file74425.pdf

 Accessing a copy of your personal data

 You have the right to a copy of the data which the School holds about you.
 You will not have to pay a fee to access your personal information (or to exercise any of the other rights).
 However, the School may charge a reasonable fee if your request for access is unfounded, repetitive or excessive.
 Alternatively, we may refuse to comply with the request in such circumstances.
 A guide on how to make a ‘Subject Access Request’, including requirements for proving your identity, is available on our website here: Making a request for your data

 Keeping your information up-to-date

 The accuracy of your personal data is important to us.
 You can update your information with us, including your address and contact details at any time.
 If you would like to change your preferences or update the details we hold about you, please contact:

 Alumni Office, SOAS University of London, 10 Thornhaugh Street, Russell Square, London WC1H 0XG, UK

 You have a choice about whether you wish to receive information from us.